 I let the brakes up and started to descend again..
 And here comes another hedge...
 Alex called out again, "BRAKES!".
 I cleared the hedge again, but this time I kept the brakes pulled at about shoulder height.
 This gave the wing a little extra lift and allowed me to climb to a safe altitude where I could relax.

 Without Alex there to help out I definitely would have flown into both of those hedges.
 I was glad to have him there that day.

 Alex made his way back to the hill as there were two other pilots in the air that needed his instruction.
 I flew around happily for about 25 minutes and didn't expect any more problems.
 Suddenly I heard a bang and felt the paramotor wobble side to side.
 Alex called through and said that he heard it all the way from the hill about half a mile away.
 He instructed me to land immediately in the nearest field.

-I landed to find a bolt had fallen out of the clutch housing and demolished my propeller.
+I landed to find that a bolt had fallen out of the clutch housing and destroyed my propeller.
 That was the end of my fun for the day, and the following flights were taken on the Skyschool paramotors.